straw-hat-team/commanded/guides/explanations/ecto-projections.md

 |> Repo.transaction()
 ```

+The watermark update and your projection logic are atomic - both succeed or both fail.
 If any step fails, the entire transaction rolls back, including the watermark update.
-This ensures consistency.
+This ensures consistency and guarantees exactly-once processing semantics.

 ### After-Update Callbacks